- Hastings to Havelock North Water Main Project

 November 2017 – May 2018

-New infrastructure is being installed on Lyndhurst Road to enable the extension of the Lyndhurst residential subdivision, from Nottingly Road to the end of Lyndhurst Road.
-The work includes the laying of stormwater, water and wastewater pipes, installation of a shared pathway for cyclists, and footpaths and road reconstruction.
-Other service providers will also be working with Council to install services such as gas, electricity and communications.
+New infrastructure is being installed on Lyndhurst Road to enable the extension of the Lyndhurst residential subdivision, from Nottingley Road to the end of Lyndhurst Road.
+The work includes the laying of storm water, water and wastewater pipes, installation of a shared pathway for cyclists, and footpaths and road reconstruction.
+Other service providers are working with Council to install services such as gas, electricity and communications.
 This work requires a road closure for the majority of the project, with some exceptions to allow access to Hawke’s Bay Regional Sports Park for major events.
-Access to residences will be maintained.
+Access for residents and service vehicles is being maintained.

 For information on other current and upcoming road works in Hastings District please visit the Roads & Streets section of our website.

 Detail information on the projects can be found on the links or related pages for the District Plan Variations Projects.